pau1ie/CuriousDBA/content/post/EnrolingANewAdmin.md

 ```

-The first command lists the keys, and the second one exports by email address.
+The first command lists the keys, and the second one exports by email address, so the email address is the email
+that was put in earlier.

 Send the key to someone who has acccess to the repository and they will add it to the keyring.